VPsomak/PACE-Edge-Timelapse/README.md

-# Pro-active Component Image Placement in Edge Computing Environments (PACE-Edge)
+# PACE-Edge: Pro-active Component Image Placement in Edge Computing Environments

 We model the problem of proactive placement of application images in Edge computing as a Minimum Vertex Cover (MVC) problem.